VadimReisher/multiple-output-voltage-regulator/README.md

 # multiple-output-voltage-regulator
-Multiple output voltage regulator using 6 ways DIP switch to chenge voltage output
+The project is not completely done but very useful Multiple output voltage regulator using 6 ways DIP switch to chenge voltage output

 # circuit of voltage regulator: